LLNL/zfp/docs/source/arrays.rst

   are given by the header *h*.
 Return a pointer to the base class upon success.
 The optional *buffer* points to compressed data that, when passed, is copied into the array.
-If *buffer* is absent, the array is default intialized with all zeroes.
+If *buffer* is absent, the array is default initialized with all zeroes.
 The optional *buffer_size_bytes* argument specifies the buffer length in bytes.
 When passed, a comparison is made to ensure that the buffer size is at least as large as the size implied by the header.
 If this function fails for any reason, an